 e.
 Complete POLS 3701 and choose six hours from Constitutional Law.
 Complete nine hours of professional political science electives from POLS 3705, 3708, 4515, 4818 and 4619 (or any other electives under areas F, G or H that are not used to satisfy electives in those areas

 f.
 Complete up to ten (10) hours of general electives.

+g.
+Maintain a “C” or higher for all classes taken in Areas F and H of the Political Science Checksheet

+h.
+Complete the 120-121 hours for the major with a GPA of at least 2.25

+i.
+Complete ACAT subject area test

+j.
+Complete last 30 semester hours at Albany State

 Minor Programs